 More specifically, PIM’s research aims to document the sources of tenure insecurity for men, women, and communities with regards to their resources (land, forest, water, fish stocks), as well as the negative consequences of tenure insecurity.
 Researchers also investigate mechanisms (e.g. policy or institutional reforms) to strengthen tenure and institutions.

-Cluster 5.2 Governing Shared Landscapes addresses the management of resources held in common or individually, under formal, informal, and legally pluralistic arrangements.
-The rights and roles of women and members of marginalized groups (for example ethnic minorities and indigenous peoples) and the contributions of natural resources to their livelihoods receive particular attention, as do intergenerational transfer of tenure rights and implications for young people.
+The team analyzes the management of resources held in common or individually, under formal, informal, and legally pluralistic arrangements.
+The rights and roles of women and members of marginalized groups (for example ethnic minorities and indigenous peoples) receive particular attention.
+Researchers examine approaches to strengthen collective action and improve governance of shared resources, including through multi-stakeholder platforms.

-Africa (Ethiopia, Ghana, Kenya, Malawi, Mali, Morocco, Mozambique, Nigeria, Tanzania, Uganda, Zambia), Asia (Bangladesh, Cambodia, India, Myanmar, Nepal, Vietnam), and Latin America (Guatemala).
+Flagship 5 research spans a large number of countries in Africa (Ethiopia, Ghana, Kenya, Madagascar, Malawi, Mali, Mozambique, Nigeria, Tanzania, Tunisia, Uganda, Zambia), Asia (Bangladesh, Cambodia, India, Myanmar, Nepal, Vietnam), and Latin America (Guatemala).

 - What are the drivers and consequences of tenure insecurity?

 - Which mechanisms and institutional arrangements can address threats to tenure security and strengthen tenure over land, water, and other natural resources?

 - Which tools and indicators can be used to assess tenure security and create accountability for implementation of reforms?

 - How can the interests and knowledge of different actors sharing a common landscape be identified and reconciled in ways that better secure the livelihoods of women, youth, and other poor and vulnerable groups?

 - How can a better understanding of political economy processes contribute to more equitable outcomes for the poorest users within shared landscapes?